phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build QIMP SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The QIMP SDK is a collection of four standalone function SDKs, namely, IM SDK, Qualcomm® Neural Processing SDK, Qualcomm® AI Engine direct SDK, and the TensorFlow Lite runtime.
+It also includes reference applications that you can use to develop use cases.
+The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.

+For more details, see `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-51>`__.

 1. Download the QIMP SDK layers, Qualcomm Yocto layer, and the supporting layers with
    extras: